OurBigBook logoOurBigBook Docs OurBigBook logoOurBigBook.comSite Source code

 Is working on static website: cirosantilli.com/mathematics#physics does redirect to cirosantilli.com/physics

-Current failure behaviour if use submits anyways is: shows API error previousSiblingId "@cirosantilli/physics" does not exist, is not a header or is not a child of parentId "@cirosantilli/test-article" under title, and it only goes away if you edit title, which is confusing as it is not title related.
+Current failure behavior if use submits anyways is: shows API error previousSiblingId "@cirosantilli/physics" does not exist, is not a header or is not a child of parentId "@cirosantilli/test-article" under title, and it only goes away if you edit title, which is confusing as it is not title related.
 Also, while title error is visible, the submit button is inactive so the user is left a bit stuck.

 The move to dynamic tree slowed things down a lot for large pages such as: ourbigbook.com/cirosantilli, making it is just unacceptably slow, and actually blocks any other page loads as the server does work.